-The paper highlighted the trade intensities as indicators of global integration and analysed the dynamics of structure and growth of exports and imports of Bangladesh by commodities and markets.
-The study tried to analyse revealed comparative advantage of product categories and partner countries.
-It tried to show trade specialization index and net relative revealed comparative advantage covering both exports and imports together.
-The paper tried to give detailed analysis of not only of inter industrial trade but also of intra industry trade specialization of the country.
-The study focused on matching of country's trade pattern with the demand pattern of the world in analyzing its position in the global context.
-It focused on trade pattern of Bangladesh in regional context and tried to highlight areas of similarity and complementarity with the regional countries of South Asia.
-It gave indications for desirable change in trade pattern for accelerating development of the country.
-It analysed the extent of concentration of exports and imports to judge vulnerability of external trade.
-It gave account of the status of competitiveness of Bangladesh in the global context and tried to focus on global market share of exports and imports and its sources of changes at aggregate and product level.
+Abstract The paper highlights the trade intensities and extent of global trade integration and analyses the dynamics of structure and growth of exports and imports of Bangladesh with their sources by commodities and markets.
+The study tries to analyse revealed comparative advantage of product categories with respect to partner countries and international competitors.
+It shows trade specialization index and net relative revealed comparative advantage covering both exports and imports together.
+The paper tries to give detailed analysis of not only of inter industrial trade but also of intra industry trade specialization of the country.
+The study focuses on quality of trade pattern and matching of country's trade pattern with the development requirements of the country and demand pattern of the world in analyzing its position in the global context.
+Having focused on trade pattern in regional context , it tries to highlight areas of similarity and complementarity with the regional countries of South Asia.
+It gives indications for desirable change in trade pattern for accelerating development of the country.
+It analyses the extent of concentration of exports and imports to judge vulnerability of external trade.
+It gives account of the status of competitiveness of Bangladesh in the global context and focuses on global market share of exports and imports and its sources of changes at aggregate and product level.